-Children who are brought to school by private transportation or others means before 8:30 will have the option to register for before school care.
+Children who are brought to school by private transportation or other means before 8:30 a.m. will have the option to register for before school care.
 Before and after school registration information is available in the school's main office.
-Students who go home by means of private transportation must be picked up promptly at 3: 45 p.m.
+Students who go home by means of private transportation must be picked up promptly at 3:45 p.m.
+Students who have not been picked up from school by 4:00 p.m. shall be placed in after-school care and charged the appropriate fee.
 Private vehicles are not permitted in the areas designated for the on-boarding and off-boarding of buses between 8:00 a.m. to 9:00 a.m., and 3:15 p.m. to 4:15 p.m.